SubhanRaj/iNotes/readme.md

 # iNotes : A PHP CRUD Notes App

-A PHP CRUD application which can take, edit and delete notes and display them in an ordered tabular form
+A PHP CRUD application which can take, edit and delete notes and display them in an ordered tabular form.

 ![Screenshot from 2022-01-21 11-46-53](https://user-images.githubusercontent.com/46089881/150480487-9efc97cf-6328-48b9-aec6-3cc4eead2dc3.png)

-## Tech Stack
+## Technologies

 **Client:** Bootstrap, PHP, MySQL DB